 About the Outreach Division of School Improvement

 The Indiana Department of Education is committed to creating equitable and high quality opportunities for all Indiana students by providing levels of support and intervention to Indiana schools.
-The Outreach Division of School Improvement will accomplish this mission of support through the use of regional coordinators partnering with a support staff at the IDOE.
-Each of the thirteen Regional Coordinators will be based in the nine educational service centers throughout Indiana.
-The coordinators and specialists are led by an Assistant Superintendent and Director of Outreach who worked to create a team with a diverse educational background and depth of experience along with highly developed interpersonal skills.
+The Outreach Division of School Improvement will accomplish this mission of support through the use of Regional Coordinators while collaborating with the nine educational service centers throughout Indiana.
+The Assistant Superintendent and Director of Outreach have intentionally created at team with a diverse educational background and depth of experience along with highly developed interpersonal skills.
 Their background of experience and skills will enable them to provide levels of support for all Indiana Schools: Reward, Focus, and Priority.
 The Outreach Team’s mission is to be supportive, responsive, and proactive.

 The Outreach Team will provide support and resources that align with the US Department of Education’s Turnaround Principles, which includes, but not limited to: